-Documentation Description geo-tagged photographs of the type of upgrade lighting equipment.
+Documentation Description geo-tagged photographs of each upgraded space type showing the arrangement of at least 50 per cent of upgrade lighting equipment after installation.16

 5.9.
 Evidence of air conditioning

 Evidence is required that the upgraded space(s) is/are air conditioned (where applicable).